TPVasconcelos/BoxParti/README.md

-### TODO!
-- requirements.txt
--- matplotlib
--- scipy
--- etc

 # BoxParti

 _Welcome to my first programming project._

-_Enjoy!_

 This was a project for a Scientific Computing Skills module in my Physics undergraduate.
-It is a Tkinter GUI running a **hard sphere molecular dynamics model simulation**.
+It is a Tkinter GUI running a **simulation of hard sphere molecular dynamics model**.

-I have noticed that this version **performes better on OS X**.
+I have noticed that this version **performes better on macOS**.
 With minor changes it can also run on Linux and Windows.

 ### If running on Linux:
 I have only tested this on Ubuntum.
-But the WelcomePage() class in [BoxParti.py](BoxParti.py) should only be using the **pack** or **grid** methods.
-This would actually be the correct way of doing it, according to Tkinter documentation!
-Some work to be done there...
+But the `WelcomePage()` class in [BoxParti.py](BoxParti.py) should be using only either the **pack** or **grid** methods (not both).
+This would actually be the correct way of doing things, according to the Tkinter documentation.

-## 4. Gallery
+## Some snapshots of the interface and simulations:
 #### The HomePage/WelcomePage
 ![welcome page](readme_gallery/WelcomePage.jpg)